 - Consider the Expected Family Contribution your aid report calculates and evaluate that alongside the balance of “free aid” (i.e., support you don’t pay back, such as grants and scholarships) and student and/or parent loans that you’ll need to pay back during or after your college career.

 - Use tools like the budget worksheet included in your award packet, the shopping sheet in your RAMweb account, or an online net price calculator which projects your cost of attendance over the course of your degree.

 - While you use these tools, recognize that each year your merit- and need-based aid will change with your personal circumstances.

 - Recognize that your college education is an investment.
 Consider how your investment will help you reach long-term personal and professional goals.

-Discuss this with your parents or loved ones, as well as your Admissions Counselor.
-And know that our financial aid specialists are ready to speak with you and your family to provide clarification and answer any questions you may have about your aid award.
+Discuss this with your parents or loved ones, as well as your admissions counselor.
+And know that our financial aid counselors are ready to speak with you and your family to provide clarification and answer any questions you may have about your aid award.